SensongAn/Metasurface-mutual-coupling/README.md

     in commercial simulation package CST MICROWAVE STUDIO.

--   **Result:** Real parts and imaginary parts of the transmission spectra of each meta-atom are included in the “real_part” and “imaginary_part” matrix, respectively.
+-   **Result:** Real parts and imaginary parts of the transmission spectra of the target meta-atoms are included in the “real_part” and “imaginary_part” matrix, respectively.

     ![image](https://github.com/SensongAn/Metasurface-mutual-coupling/blob/main/pics/coupling_freeform.jpg)